lawnboyy/WebFileExplorer/README.md

 once at start up as a background task.
 So search may be slow until the index is built as it will have to crawl the file tree.

+## Configuration

+To configure the root file path, update the RootFilePath setting in the appsettings.json file at the root of the project.

 ## Downloads

 Downloads will not work for all file extensions.
 Downloads will work for the common MIME types found here: